 This is because if the amount the judge awards you exceeds the defendant’s liability policy, the defendant is responsible for the overage.
 There is no guarantee the defendant can pay this out-of-pocket.
 The best way to get paid quickly is to settle.

-If you or a loved one is being sued in a car accident, call Gordon & Gordon at 318.716.HELP.
+If you need the help of an experienced personal injury attorney in Shreveport, Bossier City, or Mansfield, Louisiana, call Gordon & Gordon at 318-716-HELP today.
 You can also leave us a message on our website.